-We have re-engineered equipment to improve reliability and create efficiencies.
+We have re-engineered steel mill equipment to improve reliability and create efficiencies.
 We are committed to working with our clients to reduce turnaround and maintenance downtime.

 Our computer simulated prototypes and project planning ensures smooth implementation when working with critical path schedules.